Community by Design 2021

 Key Outcome: Integrated framework implemented and connected to program review process—create departmental structures to balance Teaching, Administration Tasks (Growth), Scholarship, and Development by 2018.

-- Grow academic programs modeled after recent program successes
+- Grow academic programs modeled after recent program successes in automotive restoration

 To achieve growth through attractive academic programs, the college needs a process for entrepreneurial faculty to access resources for program development and for the institution to allocate such resources.
 The following criteria, derived from the characteristics of our success stories, will guide program development and determine allocations: